AndreyDobrovolskyOdessa/grub.cfg/README.md

 # Warning!

 These scripts are unofficial.
-Any usage of unofficial scripts and thinking of unofficical thoughts may lead to unpredictable consequences.
+Any usage of unofficial scripts and thinking of unofficial thoughts may lead to unpredictable consequences.